No GMAT Online Healthcare MBA Programs: Which Ones Waive the GMAT Requirement?

 • Automatic GMAT Waivers: Some schools grant GMAT waivers automatically to applicants with five to seven years of work experience.
 In some cases, test scores are not necessary if candidates demonstrate a minimum number of years of relevant professional experience.

 • Work Experience: In their desire to admit a diverse and well-rounded cohort of applicants, online MBA programs are closely analyzing work experience in order to remove the financial burden and time required for GMAT preparation for seasoned professionals.
-John Byrne, contributor to the leading MBA resource blog Poets and Quants reports that 86 percent of the latest class of online MBA students at the University of North Carolina’s (UNC) Kenan-Flagler Business School were granted admission without GMAT or graduate record examination (GRE) scores due to having double the work experience of students in the on-campus program.
-The [email protected] program validates the efficacy of their GMAT waiver requirements by comparing students who received a GMAT/GRE waiver with the performance of students who submitted test scores over an 18 month period.
+John Byrne, a contributor to the leading MBA resource blog Poets and Quants reports that 86 percent of the latest class of online MBA students at the University of North Carolina’s (UNC) Kenan-Flagler Business School were granted admission without GMAT or graduate record examination (GRE) scores due to having double the work experience of students in the on-campus program.
+The MBA@UNC program validates the efficacy of its GMAT waiver requirements by comparing students who received a GMAT/GRE waiver with the performance of students who submitted test scores over an 18-month period.
 The MBA program “…found no meaningful differences in the academic performance of the two groups.
 Therefore, when evaluating applicants who have a significant amount of professional experience, we rely instead on what we believe are more reliable indicators of ability—career trajectory and success, previous academic performance, and quantitative experience.”

 • Professional Certifications: Some schools consider rigorous professional certifications in place of GMAT scores.
 Examples of these professional certifications that can be used to waive the GMAT requirement include Certified Public Accountant (CPA) and Certified Financial Analyst (CFA).